 Definition of "Domestic Violence" in Nevada Family Law

 An important law to be aware of when discussing domestic violence in Nevada is: NRS 33.018, Acts which constitute domestic violence.
-The law states that domestic violence is considered to have occurred when a person commits one of the following acts against or upon a qualified party:
+According to Nevada law, domestic violence is considered to have occurred when a person commits one of the following acts against or upon a qualified party:

 (a) A battery